Glen Highland Farm

 Meet the Rescues The Mission About GHF Donate

 An 8 year old Border Collie, Patches is a sweetheart through and through.
 This joyful girl loves everyone she meets and is up for any activity!
 Patches will invent all kinds of games with toys or sticks or anything else she finds!
-A totally tuned-in, smart and adorable Border Collie, no one would ever guess she has a medical challenge.
+A totally tuned-in, smart and adorable Border Collie, no one would ever guess she has medical challenges.

-Additionally, diabetes often leads to cataracts which Patches now has resulting in limited sight.
-If all goes as we expect, Patches will then undergo cataract surgery.
-She is a great candidate for the operation, hopefully in mid to end of March.
+Diabetes and EPI often occur together when the pancreas is not functioning properly.
+Diabetes often leads to cataracts which Patches now has resulting in limited sight.
+If all goes as we expect, Patches will undergo cataract surgery.
+She is a great candidate for the operation.
 Then, three to four months post surgery, it will be clear if her eyesight permanently returns to normal.

 Sadly, Patches original guardian did not have the means to handle her care, so a Border Collie lover stepped in and took Patches in August 2024.
 Patches went from a mere 20 pounds to about 35 pounds and of course, a much happier dog.
 Due to the activity level of toddlers in the home, it was best for Patches to make a move to rescue.
 Patches came to Glen Highland from Tennessee.

-We accepted Patches into Glen Highland knowing we were likely her only chance to have a good life, long-term.
-Getting her medical care in proper order requires funds that many rescues do not have nor would adopters want to spend.
-So, we agreed to help her.
+We accepted Patches into GLEN HIGHLAND as a SANCTUARY RESIDENT knowing we were likely her only chance to have a good life, long-term.Getting her medical care in proper order requires funds that many rescues do not have nor would adopters want to spend.

 Ron & Valerie Hall